 It is a natural sunscreen as it filters UV rays.
 It is incredibly moisturizing and regenerating, and fantastic for dry dehydrated skin.

-Although recently there has been research supporting that it plays an important role in the treatment of Acne.
+Recently there has been research supporting that it plays an important role in the treatment of Acne.
 Applying this oil to your skin can help boost skin cell renewal.
 Dead skin cells fall off, thereby paving the way for new cells.
 This helps eliminate acne.
 Besides, this effect also helps clear acne scars faster

 Avocado oil treats psoriasis.